 Want Honey?
 Plant Flowers!

-Recently I have been delivering a lot of training sessions focused on the how-to of community building.
+My work as the Founder and Principal Collaborator of Campus for Communities of the Future involves delivering a lot of training sessions focused on the how-to’s of strengthening community building.
 As a result, I’m gaining traction in terms of becoming more comfortable and confident with both the content and delivery.
 However, I wobbled a bit recently when I started to prepare for a session for economic developers.

 After all, up until now I have been talking about community building to people who already understand it is as a priority.
-That is not quite the same as talking to those in a sector like economic development who are more apt to measure a community’s progress in terms of hard economic dollars and job growth rather than feelings and relationships.
+That is not quite the same as talking to those in a sector like economic development who are more apt to measure a community’s progress in terms of hard economic dollars and job growth rather than relationships and a sense of belonging.

 On the plus side, my unease has given me cause to examine the context and the core of what we have learned about communities.
-Ultimately, I think I have emerged even stronger in knowing that community leadership and quality of life are essential for economic prosperity.
+Ultimately, I think I have emerged even stronger in knowing that both quality of life and economic development are essential for prosperity.

 The bottom line shaping my core belief in the importance of community leadership and quality of life is that we are living during a time of a fundamental shift.
-Just as our world was rocked over a century ago when we transitioned from being an agricultural based society to manufacturing, we are now shifting from manufacturing to a knowledge or information age.
-Whereas the engine of national, regional, and local growth used to be an economy driven by the availability of manufacturing jobs, today the driver is much more likely about what bestselling author Richard Florida has described as being a ‘creative city’.
-As if that isn’t confusing enough, another economy that some are referring to as Creative Molecular Economy or Organic Economy is also emerging.
+Although occurring at a much more dizzying pace, its not unlike the change that rocked our world over a century ago when we transitioned from being an agricultural based society to manufacturing.
+Since then we have shifted from manufacturing to a knowledge or information age and are now moving into what might be best described as an age of reckoning.

 This has meant that economic prosperity is no longer as straightforward as attracting a factory and new jobs but instead more about attracting creative talent to a community that nurtures active, creative, and engaged living.
 It means a strong business climate as well as a vibrant people climate.

-Ultimately it means we need authentic communities…art galleries, music, an exciting nightlife, great restaurants, parks, greenspace, and trails.
+Ultimately it means we need authentic communities - art galleries, music, an exciting nightlife, great restaurants, parks, greenspace, and trails.
 We also need to ensure support for entrepreneurs and a strong and healthy non-profit sector.
-In other words, attractive amenities and a quality of life that will draw the creative class.
+In other words, attractive amenities and a quality of life.

 As the late writer and activist Jane Jacobs has pointed out, the built community also plays a key role particularly in the need for diversity of buildings, people, and their economic activities.
-She also suggested creative people look for authentic places that are not yet finished, places where you can add something of your own…“New ideas often require old buildings.”
-Office towers, shopping malls, large-scale conference centers and multifunctional stadiums are boring as they’re already finished and therefore don’t stimulate creativity.
+She also suggested creative people look for authentic places that are not yet finished, places where you can add something of your own.
+Office towers, shopping malls, large-scale conference centres and multifunctional stadiums are boring as they’re already finished and therefore don’t stimulate creativity.

 Of course even once a community embraces the idea of becoming more active, creative, and engaged, the challenge will be ensuring the right kind of leadership is in place, and that there is an understanding of how to nurture change and growth in a community.